 - Sambusa Baraki: The stiff dough is made from flour, eggs, salt, and water.
 Then big flat cakes are rolled out, greased, made in a roll; then cut again and rolled out again.
 Forcemeat (mutton with finely cut tail fat + spices) is put on the unrolled dough and then triangular pies are made.
 Authentic sambusu is baked in tandyr.
 It turns out multilayered, fragrant, juicy and very tasty

-- Tajik Pel'menis With Greens: Unleavened dough is rolled out thin, cut in squares.
-On each square the stuffing is put (chopped greens of coriander, parsley, raikhon, sorrel, green onions, all salted and peppered).
-After the edges are pinched together, pel'menis are steam cooked.
+- Tajik Pel’menis With Greens: Unleavened dough is rolled out thin, cut in squares.
+On each square, the stuffing is put (chopped greens of coriander, parsley, raikhon, sorrel, green onions, all salted and peppered).
+After the edges are pinched together, pel’menis are steam cooked.
 Served with sour milk or sour cream.

 - Tukhum Barak: Unleavened dough made with milk is rolled out thin and made into 8 cm-wide and 20 cm-long strips.
 The strips are folded double longwise, the edges are pinched together; the resulted pouches are filled with stuffing and pinched tightly from the open side and boiled in salted water.
 Stuffing – straw-cut onion browned in melted butter + finely chopped boiled eggs.
 Very tasty when served with sour cream.

 - Shima: Unleavened dough is divided into parts, greased with vegetable oil and left for 5-10 minutes, then each loaf is extended and twisted with fast movements repeatedly to obtain thin strings.
-Noodles are cut, boiled and washed.
+Noodles are cut, boiled, and washed.
 Meat is finely cut, fried with onions; after adding tomato paste it is fried for another 10 minutes.
 Then water and vinegar are added to cook until ready.
-When served the noodles is warmed up to be seasoned with meat and sauce and strewn with chopped eggs and garlic.
+When served the noodles are warmed up to be seasoned with meat and sauce and strewn with chopped eggs and garlic.

 souvenirs from Tajikistan